Twitchkidd/gfcom-dep-2020/content/blog/challenging/index.md

 Whoops, didn't write for a while!
 I got some administrative things done today that I'd been meaning to do, blew a bunch of lines of CSS out and got some structure ready for a push early tomorrow, and Dawa got as much outside time as we could manage, with the heat.
 I was pretty low yesterday and earlier today, I'm looking forward to the future again though!

 I wonder if I forgot to push a commit on the other machine, the file names I changed haven't changed on this one ...
+Nope!
+Weird!
+Why?
+Glad it's case-insensitive and just works, but dang.

+Aaanyway, good luck out there, best wishes,
+~g!